microsoft/coyote-samples/README.md

 The first set of samples shows how you can use Coyote to systematically test unmodified C# task-based applications and services:

-- [HelloWorldTasks](./HelloWorldTasks): demonstrates how to write a simple task-based C# application and then systematically test it using Coyote.
-- [AccountManager](./AccountManager): demonstrates how to write a simple task-based C# application to create, get and delete user account records in a backend NoSQL database and then systematically test this application using Coyote.
+- [AccountManager](./AccountManager): demonstrates how to write a simple task-based C# application to create, get and delete account records in a backend NoSQL database and then systematically test this application using Coyote to find a race condition.
 - [BoundedBuffer](./BoundedBuffer): demonstrates how to use `coyote rewrite` to find deadlocks in unmodified C# code.
 - [Coffee Machine Failover (Tasks)](./CoffeeMachineTasks): demonstrates how to systematically test